iwacooy/iwacooy/README.md

 ## Hi there 👋

-Here are some ideas to get you started:
+I'm an aspiring tech enthusiast who’s diving deep into the world of AI and data!
+Here's a little about me:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently not working yet, focusing on self-learning and building projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning **Machine Learning** and **Data Science**.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with people who are also exploring or experienced in ML.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m always open to learning new tools, frameworks, and approaches in AI/DS.
-- 💬 Ask me about ...
+- 💬 Ask me about anything related to Python, ML, or just tech in general!
-- 📫 How to reach me: ...
+- 📫 How to reach me: [iwacooyml@gmail.com]
-- 😄 Pronouns: ...
+- 😄 Pronouns: No preference
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I enjoy experimenting with weird AI ideas—like making absurd 8-second videos using generative tools!
+LOL

 ### Github Statistic
 <p align="left">